czeinerb/GettingAndCleaningDataProject/README.md

     colnames(results2) = newLabels
     tidy1 = results2
 ```
-_Note that it is not essential to use another dataframe (**tidy1**) but it is added here to make it easier to identify the outputs of the script._
+_Note that it is NOT essential to use another dataframe (**tidy1**) but it is added here to make it easier to identify the outputs of the script._

 Labels and the extracted tidy dataset can be checked with the scripts below,